johnkou97/johnkou97.github.io/_projects/reinforcement.md

 We implemented the Deep Q-Learning (DQN) algorithm with experience replay and target networks.
 The DQN agent uses a neural network to approximate the Q-values for each state-action pair.
 The pseudo-code for the DQN algorithm we implemented is from the book {% cite 2022arXiv220102135P --file external %}.
 We implemented DQN using PyTorch.
 We also implemented a Target Network (TN) to stabilize the learning process and an Experience Replay (ER) buffer to store and sample experiences for training.
 These features can be turned on or off by the user.
 We also implemented Double DQN (DDQN) to see if it improves the performance of the agent.

 We first use the DQN with both the TN and ER turned on to experiment with different exploration strategies.
 We compare the ε-greedy and Boltzmann exploration strategies, with different values of ε and temperature.
 We also experiment with linear annealing of ε and temperature.
-The results of the experiments are shown in the figures below. $$e$$, $$\epsilon$$, $$\epsilon_{\text{end}}$$
+The results of the experiments are shown in the figures below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">